Latent Chain-of-Thought World Modeling for End-to-End Driving: Experiments

 \paragraph{Metrics} For each input clip, we randomly sample 6 trajectories from the evaluated model.
 Metrics are then computed for each sample, and the average over all samples is taken to be the overall score of the clip.

 To measure the similarity of the model output with the expert driving behaviors, we report ADE (meters) as the mean $\ell_2$ error between the predicted ego positions and expert positions at 10\,Hz over the $T = 64$ steps.
 We also measure the safety of the model driving behavior: OffRoad$_{2.5}$ and OffRoad$_{5.0}$ (\%) are the fraction of clips for which \emph{any} point in the predicted ego footprint leaves the drivable area within the first $T\!\in\!\{2.5,5.0\}$ seconds.
 Coll@2.5 and Coll@5.0 (\%) are the fraction of clips that experience \emph{any} intersection between the ego polygon and any other agent polygon within the same $S\in\{2.5,5.0\}$\,s window.
 Corner Dist (m) measures the mean Euclidean distance between corresponding corners of the predicted and expert ego boxes (with fixed vehicle dimensions) over the 64 steps at 10\,Hz, capturing both translation and heading errors.
-More detailed metrics can be found in the supplementary material.
+Additional analyses are provided in Appendix~C.

 \paragraph{Baselines} All variants share the same non-reasoning backbone, trajectory tokenizer, and decoder.
-Unless noted, training uses the PhysicalAI split mentioned aboave.
+Unless noted, training uses the PhysicalAI split mentioned above.
 All models receive identical inputs and differ only in the format of the \textsc{Reason} tokens.
 We compare 1) \textbf{No CoT} (\(\varnothing\)): VLA without any reasoning tokens; 2) \textbf{LWM\(_0\)-only}: the model conditions on the history latent world model state \(\mathrm{LWM}_0\) but performs no interleaved rollout; 3) \textbf{Latent CoT}: our interleaved action-proposal and latent world-model tokens, initialized from \(\mathrm{LWM}_0\); 4) \textbf{Text CoT}: a language-reasoning baseline that uses English text for reasoning.
 We mainly compare methods that \emph{predict} all the LWM tokens needed in the reasoning stage.
 To show performance upper-bounds, we also compare with methods that take \emph{GT} LWM tokens within the reasoning space, marked with $^*$.
 Our model, \METHODNAME, is \textbf{Latent CoT} with \emph{Predicted LWM}; we also report performance with and without the RL training stage.